jzlai/streamdeck-mob.sh/README.md

 - ⏲️ - Indicates a mob programming timer is running
 - ☕ - Indicates a break timer is running
 - The remaining time is shown in MM:SS format

+## Installation

+To install the plugin, follow these steps:

+1. Download the latest release artifact from the [Releases](https://github.com/jzlai/streamdeck-mob.sh/releasess) page.
+2. Extract the downloaded artifact.
+3. Execute the installation file included in the artifact.
+4. Follow the on-screen instructions to complete the installation.

+Once installed, the plugin will be available in your Stream Deck software.

 ## Contributing